Redesigning Coco Coffee House: Recreating a Safer, More Connected Space for Women

-Event Attendance Made Seamless
+Making Event Attendance Effortless

 Humanising the Matching Experience

-Refreshing the Brand and Workflow
+Refreshing the Brand, Smoothing the Workflow

 Impact